hudsonUriel/bonisa/README.md

 The goal now is to centralize a, at least, a little bit more complete framework to turn .md files in web-based presentations.

-With Bonisa, the inclusion of more dynamic and visual impacting elements in presentations will (i hope so...) make them more modern and interactive.
+With Bonisa, the inclusion of more dynamic and visual impacting elements in presentations will make them more modern and interactive.

 And more important: it must be easy, quick and free to use.